mitch0s/gamma/README.md

 ### Features
 - Multiple Players
-  - The proxy supports multiple player connections simultaneously
+  - Gamma supports multiple player connections simultaneously
 - Multiple Servers
   - Gamma supports proxying players to different servers depending on the hostname that they include in their server list
 - Highly Customisable